 Megan Kamerick, NMiF Producer

-Rob Nikolewski, Editor, Capitol Report New Mexico/New Mexico Watchdog
+Rob Nikolewski, New Mexico Watchdog

 The Producer of NEW MEXICO IN FOCUS is Megan Kamerick.
 Associate Producer is Kathy Wimmer.
 Funding for this program was provided in part by the McCune Foundation.

-Episode 740 for air April 4, 2014
+Episode 803 for air July 25, 2014